composer/composer/doc/articles/troubleshooting.md

 If you would rather than provide your GitHub credentials to Composer you can manually create a token using the following procedure:

-1. [Create](https://github.com/settings/applications) an oauth token on GitHub.
+1. [Create](https://github.com/settings/applications) an OAuth token on GitHub.
 [Read more](https://github.com/blog/1509-personal-api-tokens) on this.

 2. Add it to the configuration running `composer config -g github-oauth.github.com <oauthtoken>`